uxlfoundation/oneapi-construction-kit/doc/source/cl/external-extensions.rst

 .. note::
-   The extension header has a ``_host`` suffix to avoid a name conflict with another extension header in ComputeAorta.
+   The extension header has a ``_host`` suffix to avoid a name conflict with another extension header in the oneAPI Construction Kit.
 In general, this will not be required.

 ``codeplay_set_threads.h`` and ``codeplay_set_threads.cpp`` are the header and source for one particular extension.
 A customer extension can contain any